yemidada/desktop-version-portfolio/README.md

 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.

+### Deployment

+For live demo, kindly click on this link https://yemidada.github.io/desktop-version-portfolio/

 Once the dependencies are installed, you can open the `index.html` with your browser